Important Update

 Disclosing Inventions at USC

-If you are interested in exploring commercialization pathways for inventions or copyrights arising from your research, whether through a startup or licensing to an established company, the first step is to submit an invention disclosure to the USC Stevens Center.
+If you are interested in exploring commercialization pathways for inventions or copyrightable works arising from your research, whether through a startup or licensing to an established company, the first step is to submit an invention disclosure to the USC Stevens Center.
 We will work with you to evaluate the available intellectual property protection options and identify the most promising commercialization pathways.

 Innovations developed with federal funding may be subject to the Bayh-Dole Act, which gives universities the opportunity and the responsibility to pursue commercialization on behalf of the public.
 You can read more about these obligations here.
-To ensure we can protect your innovation and meet our obligations to federal and other sponsors, we ask that you disclose inventions 90 days before a planned publication or public presentation.
-Early disclosure gives us the best chance to support your work and commercialization plans with a strong IP and licensing strategy.
+To ensure we can protect your innovation and meet our obligations to federal and other sponsors, we ask that you disclose inventions at least 90 days before a planned publication or public presentation.
+Early disclosure gives us the best chance to support your work and develop commercialization plans with a strong IP and licensing strategy.

 Steps in the invention disclosure process are outlined below.
 You can also refer to our Invention Disclosure Frequently Asked Questions page for additional information.